How does analytics tracking work and what can I use it for?

 What can interfere with analytics tracking?

 Users who choose to block "third-party" cookies (cookies which are either set or read by a domain other than the page you are viewing) also present a problem for tracking conversions, because although GA sets their tracking cookie as a "first party" cookie (set for the same domain as your page), our thank-you/download page is on e-junkie.com, so then that same cookie becomes a third-party cookie with regards to the tracking code on our thank-you page.
 See this help page for instructions to work around this by using a thank-you page on your own site (but note that approach would be incompatible with Ecommerce Tracking features in particular).

 Our thank-you/download page is the same page whether the buyer arrives there directly following checkout or via the link we issue in their thank-you email.
 However, if they arrive there via the link in their thank-you email from a different computer than the one they used for placing the order, or on the same computer but using a different browser program, or in a new browser session where they had set the browser to clear cookies between sessions, then the conversion cannot track back to their original purchase-related activity.

-For these reasons, Google Analytics and other tracking tools are mostly useful as a relative metric for more/less and before/after types of comparison, rather than an absolute precision-headcount metric.
-Across a large enough number of visitors, the variables of cookie settings and such discussed above will be a fairly consistent factor regardless of any variables you control in your site or marketing.
+For these reasons, Google Analytics and other tracking tools are mostly useful as a relative metric for comparison of figures within that context, rather than an absolute precision-headcount metric.
+Across a large enough number of visitors and transactions, the variables of cookie settings and such discussed above will be a fairly consistent factor regardless of any variables you control in your site or marketing.
 Even though the numbers are not precise, the degree of imprecision or "margin of error" will be fairly consistent, so you can compare when changes to your site or marketing efforts result in significantly more or less traffic or conversions than before, or when more or less traffic and conversions appear to come from one part of your site vs. another.